 DIARY OF A COWBOY OUTFIT

-The second novel, Diary of a Cowboy Outfit, honors the theme of greed in its latest incarnation, a Mercedes dealership in the oil and gas boomtown of Tyumen, West Siberia.
-Modestly titled the Siberian World Company, the firm is run by Olaf, a Norwegian arms trader who lives far beyond his means, spouts flaky management jargon, and can’t control his secretive local partner, Kolya, a former biathlete now dabbling in the dangerous jet fuel trade.
-Troubled by Kolya’s increasingly independent initiatives, Olaf hires the narrator - with a freshly minted Oxford PhD on Hegel and no business training - to “build synergies” between the disconnected parts of the firm.
-The descent that follows into Geneva junkets, dump truck marketing, provincial bohemia, and $1000 nights on the town drives the story toward an unsavory climax, leaving a vivid and disturbing portrait of post-Soviet frontier capitalism.
+The hucksters and hustlers of the Wild East are chronicled in this first-hand account of a Mercedes dumptruck dealership in the oil and gas boomtown of Tyumen, Siberia.
+Modestly titled the Siberian World Company, the firm is run by Olaf, the Swiss-American son of an arms trader, who lives far beyond his means, spouts flaky management jargon, and can’t control his secretive local partner, Kolya, a former biathlete now dabbling in the dangerous jet fuel trade.
+Troubled by Kolya’s increasingly independent initiatives, Olaf hires the narrator - with a freshly minted PhD on Hegel and Jesus - to “build synergies” between the disconnected parts of the firm.
+The descent that follows into arctic power broking and $1000 Moscow nights offers an intimate portrait of the money-grab culture that defined Russia in the 1990s.